nathanmfrench/DubStudio/README.md

 # DubStudio

-If someone is using a basic accouitn and want to upgrade, what happens to their account?
+If someone is using a basic account and want to upgrade, what happens to their account?
 How many videos do they get? there is a different config setup for expo-fbsdk-next android and ios will need to update bundle ID, put domains in the meta developer console